yandex-cloud/geesefs/README.md

 * Minio
 * OpenStack Swift
 * Azure Blob Storage (even though it's not S3)
+* Backblaze B2

 It should also work with any other S3 that implements multipart uploads and multipart server-side copy (UploadPartCopy).

+Important note: you should mount geesefs with `--list-type 2` or `--list-type 1` options if you use it with non-Yandex S3.

 The following backends are inherited from Goofys code and still exist, but are broken:
 * Google Cloud Storage